A Social Network Analysis of Occupational Segregation: Introduction

-We finally consider whether society benefits from an integration policy, in the sense that labour inequality between the social groups would be attenuated.
-To this aim, we analyze a social planner's first and second-best policy choices.
-Surprisingly, segregation is the preferred outcome in the first-best analysis, while a laissez-faire policy leading to segregation shaped by individual incentives is maximizing social welfare in the second-best case.
+We finally consider whether society benefits from an integration policy, in the sense that labor inequality between the social groups would be attenuated.
+To this aim, we analyze a social planner's first and second-best policy choices.\footnote{Intuitively, our first best utilitarian social policy assumes that the social planner can fully control the social group fractions choosing one or the other education track (for instance, by being able to force switches).
+In our second-best social welfare analysis, the social planner allows individual incentives to shape the educational choices, having only the means to stabilize a symmetric 'integration' equilibrium, in which the fraction of individuals choosing a particular education is the same in both social groups.
+More formal/ detailed descriptions appear later, in the corresponding section containing the social welfare analyses.} Rather counter-intuitively, segregation is the preferred outcome in the first-best analysis and a laissez-faire policy leading to segregation shaped by individual incentives is always maximizing social welfare in the second-best case.
 Hence, overall employment is higher under segregation, while laissez-faire wage inequality remains sufficiently small, such that segregation is an overall socially optimal policy.
 We show that integration policies are justified only in the presence of additional distribution concerns, beyond individual utilities.
-Our social welfare analysis points out therefore policy issues typically ignored in debates concerning anti-segregation legislature, e.g., the need for\textit{ }explicit promotion of distributional concerns.
+Our social welfare analysis points out therefore some policy issues unfortunately ignored in most debates concerning anti-segregation legislature, such as the need for \textit{the explicit promotion of distributional concerns}.